Many organ builders work at Flentrop all their lives.

 He has also supplied some impressive hand-drawn presentation drawings.

-Head of the workshop; with us since 1987.
+Organ builder; with us since 1987.

 Martien came to us as an experienced organ builder when the firm